exonum/exonum-doc/src/advanced/consensus/requests.md

 - If the node does not have a corresponding `Propose`, it initiates sending `RequestPropose` to the author of `Precommit`.
-- If the node have `Propose` but not all transactions, it initiates sending `RequestTransactions` to the author of `Precommit`.
 - If the message corresponds to a larger round than the saved PoL, the node initiates sending `RequestPrevotes` for this round to the author of `Precommit`.
 - If the node has formed +2/3 `Precommit` messages, it deletes the data for the